dailydotdev/docs/README.md

 ## ⭐️ One more thing

-Don't forget to leave a star ⭐️
+Don't forget to leave us a star ⭐️